-- i) It is particularly important to ensure that the obligation under Rule 33.3(1)(f) and $(g)^{820}$ is followed and also that, where propositions are to be advanced as part of an evaluative opinion ... that each proposition is spelt out with precision in the expert report. - ii) Expert reports must, after each has been served, be carefully analysed by the parties.
-Where a disagreement is identified, this must be brought to the attention of the court. - iii) If the reports are available before the PCMH, this should be done at the PCMH; but if the reports have not been served by all parties at the time of the PCMH (as may often be the case), it is the duty of the Crown and the defence to ensure that the necessary steps are taken to bring the matter back before the judge where a disagreement is identified. - iv) It will then in the ordinary case be necessary for the judge to exercise his powers under Rule 33.6 and make an order for the provision of a statement. - v) We would anticipate, even in such a case, that, as was eventually the position in the present appeal, much of the science relating to DNA will be common ground.
+- 17. In Reed, Reed and Garmson, 898 the court emphasised the importance of pretrial preparation and management, and the role of CrimPR 33 [now 19].
+Thomas LJ gave the following guidance: - "131 In cases involving DNA evidence, - ii) It is particularly important to ensure that the obligation under Rule 33.3(1)(f) and (g)899 is followed and also that, where propositions are to be advanced as part of an evaluative opinion ... that each proposition is spelt out with precision in the expert report. - iii) Expert reports must, after each has been served, be carefully analysed by the parties.
+Where a disagreement is identified, this must be brought to the attention of the court. - iv) If the reports are available before the PCMH, this should be done at the PCMH; but if the reports have not been served by all parties at the time of the PCMH (as may often be the case), it is the duty of the Crown and the defence to ensure that the necessary steps are taken to bring the matter back before the judge where a disagreement is identified. - v) It will then in the ordinary case be necessary for the judge to exercise his powers under Rule 33.6 and make an order for the provision of a statement. - vi) We would anticipate, even in such a case, that, as was eventually the position in the present appeal, much of the science relating to DNA will be common ground.
 The experts should be able to set out in the statement under Rule 33.6 in clear terms for use at the trial the basic science that is agreed, in so far as it is not contained in one of the reports.
-The experts must then identify with precision what is in dispute for example, the match probability, the interpretation of the electrophoretograms or the evaluative opinion that is to be given. - vi) If the order as to the provision of the statement under Rule 33.6 is not observed and in the absence of a good reason, then the trial judge should consider carefully whether to exercise the power to refuse permission to the party whose expert is in default to call that expert to give evidence.
+The experts must then identify with precision what is in dispute for example, the match probability, the interpretation of the electrophoretograms or the evaluative opinion that is to be given. - vii) If the order as to the provision of the statement under Rule 33.6 is not observed and in the absence of a good reason, then the trial judge should consider carefully whether to exercise the power to refuse permission to the party whose expert is in default to call that expert to give evidence.
 In many cases, the judge may well exercise that power.
 A failure to find time for a meeting because of commitments to other matters, a common problem with many experts as was evident in this appeal, is not to be treated as a good reason. - 132 This procedure will also identify whether the issue in dispute raises a question of admissibility to be determined by the judge or whether the issue is one where the dispute is simply one for determination by the jury." - 18.
 The use of hearsay statements from laboratory staff and others engaged in the process of analysis is now expressly permitted by s.127 Criminal Justice Act 2003.